Calibration and Validation of Chemistry Apparatus: A Comprehensive Guide

 - Recovery Studies: Measures the accuracy of an analytical method by adding known amounts of analyte to the sample.

-- Limit of Detection and Quantification: Determines the lowest and highest concentrations that can be reliably measured.
+- Limit of Detection (LOD) and Limit of Quantification (LOQ): Determines the lowest concentration that can be reliably detected and the lowest concentration that can be reliably measured, respectively.

 Types of Experiments